totorojs/totoro-server/README.md

     socket.on('connect', function() {
       var initInfo = {
+        // if the app you drive is not a browser
+        // group is required, it could be any string you like
+        group: 'groupName',
         device: { name: 'mac' },
         os: { name: 'macosx', version: '13.1.0' },
         agent: { name: 'chrome', version:'35.0.1916.114' }